tpanj/sccp/README.md

 * If multiple keys are in file returns first occurrence found with value.

 # Compiling
-gcc main.c simple_config.c -std=c89 -pedantic -Wall
+gcc main.c simple_config.c -std=c89 -pedantic -Wall -o sccp

 Tested also with Visual Studio from 2008 up to 2017